Holiday Scams You'll Want to Avoid!

 - Make sure you have insurance that fully covers you for scams and fraud before you book.

 - Only pay by credit card and never pay by bank transfer.

 Beware of unannounced visits to your hotel room by people posing as hotel members of staff.
 They could claim to be hotel maintenance staff e.g. checking the smoke detection equipment.
 If the hotel reception has not alerted you to this staff visit, contact reception to check if this is, in fact, true, PRIOR to letting them into your room.
 The chances are they will be in to steal from you.

 Be on guard when you get a call from someone posing to be from hotel reception asking to reconfirm your credit/debit card details.
 Do not give out these details over the phone to anyone.
 Instead, say you will come to reception and speak with them directly.
 This scam catches guests all the time, but don't let you be the next victim.

-When you go on holiday regardless of destination and you know you need to get a private transfer/taxi from the airport/train station, do your homework and find out prior to travelling which companies are registered and reputable and:
+When you go on holiday regardless of destination and you know you need to get a private transfer/taxi from the airport/train station, do your homework and find out prior to traveling which companies are registered and reputable and:

 - Make sure the meter is working and has been set to zero before you head off on your journey.
 If you don't notice, you may end up paying more than necessary

 - Make sure you agree on the price of the journey before setting off including any surcharges etc. Otherwise, you could be out of pocket, especially if the taxi decides to take you on a tour of the city

 - Check out you're route so you don't end up getting taken for a ride, literally, taxi driver bank on the fact you don't know your

 Street Game "Find the Pea" Scam